MartinEesmaa/VVCEasy/README.md

 The default of VVENC: Quantization Parameter is 32 and preset is medium.

-If you want to get smaller video size and lossy video, add `--qp 38`. (for web video or anything)
+If you want to get smaller video size and lossy video, add `--qp 38`.
+(For web video or anything)

 If you want to get lossless video without losing quality (visually lossless, minimum loss quality), use QP 16-19 and preset slow (optional slower).
 (Recommended for movies, camera footage or anything)